-Table 1: experimental parameters needed for results presentation]

 Appendix I General considerations on 3D video quality

 (This appendix does not form an integral part of this Recommendation)

 The following information should be considered in the development of P.3D-sam (Note: when P.3D-sam is finalized, part of this text will be moved to the appropriate normative section when/if deemed appropriate.
 The rest will be deleted.)